prof-rossetti/internet-technologies/notes/javascript/functions.md

 # Functions

+Functions allow us to define some logic that can be invoked or called many times.

 Like in other languages, JavaScript functions must first be defined before they can be invoked (or called).

 Define a function (just once):